 Configuration

-This is a list of the most important default settings to be aware of.
+This is a list of the most important settings to be aware of.
 For a comprehensive list, refer to the CLI options.

 Adding users and admins